 The school will continue striving to improve the levels of performance of all pupils at all levels and to improve the quality of teaching through bespoke and high quality continuous professional development.
-There will be significant impact of the time children were out of school in the spring and summer terms and the school will use the national catch up fund to address some of these gaps.
 The Trustees recognise that through good financial management they will be able to invest in and improve the quality of educational provision.

-According to the Local Authority Pupil Place Plan, the school roll will fall over the next five years.
-Pan was reduced last year and in that year the school admitted 90 pupils.
+According to the Local Authority Pupil Place Plan, the school annual intake will continue to fluctuate over the next five years.
+PAN was reduced five years ago and the school continues to admit 90 pupils each September: